j-fischer/js-mock/README.md

 ### 0.4.0

+- Added support for JsHamcrest style matchers for withExactArgs()
 - Minor refactoring: Made will() a alias function for the now called callsAndReturns() function.
 - Added validation that only one return function, callsAndReturns() or returns(), can be expected.